-TLC Analysis: Spot a single TLC plate with 3 lanes using fractions 1 and 5 and a diluted sample of crude oil (1 drop in 2 mL hexanes in a test tube).
+TLC Analysis: Spot two separate TLC plates with two lanes each: fractions 1, 5, 6, and a diluted sample of crude oil (1 drop in 2 mL hexanes in a test tube).
 The plate can be spotted before, during, and after running the column to save time.
 Keep the spots tight and small by briefly touching the capillary tube once to the plate to release sample.
 Run the plate in a TLC chamber containing hexanes as the mobile phase in the fume hood.
 After evaporation of solvent from the plate, visualize by placing the plate in a capped iodine chamber for 2 minutes.
 Crystalline iodine is volatile and will stain the areas of the plate containing limonene and carvone.
-Immediately sketch this plate into your notebook and calculate $R_f$ values as these spots will fade quickly.
-If either fractions 1 or 5 did not contain sample, spot and run another TLC plate with fractions 2-4.
+Immediately sketch this plate into your notebook and calculate R_f values as these spots will fade quickly.
+If fractions 1, 5, and/or 6 did not contain sample, spot and run another TLC plate with fractions 2-4.
+This must be done before GC analysis to determine which fractions to inject.

 GC analysis: Write a sample calculation for retention time, peak area, and percent composition in your notebook (use '# cm' in place of actual data).
 Reproduce the GC Table from the in-lab questions into your notebook.
 Analyze the crude oil by GC using a column of medium polarity at 150° C. Determine the percent composition of limonene and carvone in the unknown oil.
-Place a boiling chip in fraction 1 and fraction 5 and evaporate the solvent by placing the vials in a sand bath on a hot plate in the fume hood, until about 0.2-0.3 mL of liquid remains.
-Do not evaporate to dryness.
-Analyze fractions 1 and 5 by GC.
-Determine the percent composition of carvone and limonene in fractions 1 and 5, if not 100%.
+Place a boiling chip in the fractions containing limonene and carvone (determined from TLC, likely 1 or 2 & 5 or 6).
+Evaporate the solvent by placing the vials in a sand bath on a hot plate in the fume hood, until about a drop liquid remains.
+It is ok to evaporate to dryness, but not to burn the sample!
+Simply at one drop of hexane to the sample and swirl to make a concentrated solution.
+Inject 0.2 uL of the appropriate fractions by GC.
+Determine the percent composition of carvone and limonene, if not 100%.
 Report your data in table format (see in-lab #3) and attach the chromatograms to the back of the lab report.